st7art22/gulp-kit/README.md

 }
 ```

-Note that you need to set a folder name as a key.
+Note that you need to set a project folder name as a key.